-Throughout history, all cultures and societies have developed practices associated beliefs and attitudes that support individual well-being and social harmony.
-These practices and attitudes are part of a society's cultural heritage, shaping the relationship between people and with themselves.
-In this context, for some, a 'healthy life' can mean not only the absence of disease but also the right balance with the self, society and the environment.
-Healthcare researchers often ignore this dimension, which is particularly important within poly-ethnic societies or states.
+While most populations in the world generally accept modern Western medicine as the treatment of mental and physical diseases, many individual members of our societies still rely on 'cultural healing practices' in everyday life.
+Throughout history, all cultures and societies have developed practices associated with beliefs and attitudes that support and cultivate individual well-being and social harmony.
+These practices and attitudes are part of our cultural heritage, shaping the relationship between people and with themselves.
+However, the importance of cultural healing and its dimension of the right balance with the self, society and the environment are often ignored or overlooked by researchers in the context of our poly-ethnic societies or states.